Ahmedlebshten/docker-note-taking-app/README.md

 ————

-📂 How to Use the Application
+📂 How to Use the Application:

 	1. Add a Note
 	•	Enter your note text in the form and click Add.
 	•	Your notes will be saved in MySQL via Docker Bind Mounts for persistence.